Back

 Related Information

-Dr. Laherty's name was previously mentioned in a Brisbane Magistrates Court sentencing in April of last year.
-Neurosurgeon Alex Koefman pleaded guilty in December 2023 to disclosing confidential information to Dr. Laherty.
-The court heard at the time that the CCC was investigating an alleged kickback scheme and Dr. Laherty was a target.
-Dr. Koefman, who was not accused of involvement in the scheme and has not been charged in the current matters, was fined $2,500 for breaching confidentiality.
+In a separate but related matter, Dr. Laherty's name was previously mentioned in a Brisbane Magistrates Court sentencing in April of the previous year.
+Colleague Alex Koefman, also a neurosurgeon, pleaded guilty in December 2023 to disclosing confidential information to Dr. Laherty, who was a target of the investigation.
+Dr. Koefman, who was not accused of involvement in the kickback scheme and has not been charged in the current matters, was fined $2,500 for breaching confidentiality.